 Having the right partner is an important ingredient when it comes to the success of social engagement projects.
 This is why many organizations position themselves through reports about the effectiveness of their activities and recognized charity seals.
 We can help you see the big pictures and select the right activities so you can get it all off to a good start.

 Conducting regular evaluations of the supported projects may be a lot to ask, but it’s necessary to keep track of the objectives and demonstrate the added value of the company engagement.
-We support companies in carrying out their impact assessment according to the criteria of the London Benchmark Group.
-We also help organizations create an effectiveness report based on these criteria.
+We support companies in carrying out their impact assessment and help organizations create an impact report.